TDanica/lbx/README.md

 **Logging**: Set up logging to record important events and errors, which can be useful for troubleshooting and monitoring the application in production environments.
 Already implemented but in more advanced way.

 **Performance Optimization**: Identify and optimize performance bottlenecks, such as database queries or resource-intensive operations, to improve the overall responsiveness and scalability of the application.

+** Rate Limiting**: Implement rate limiting to prevent abuse of your API by limiting the number of requests a client can make within a certain time period.

 **Dokerize the application** using Laravel Sail.